TBD54566975/developer.tbd.website/docs/web5/learn/decentralized-identifiers.md

 ### DID Documents

 Now that Alice and Bob have gone through one of the methods and they have their DIDs, they now need a DID document to store those DIDs.
-Lets learn about DID documents, what they are and what fields we might see in them.
+Let's learn about DID documents, what they are and what fields we might see in them.

 #### What is it?